juju/docs/src/en/config-LXD.md

 # Prerequisites and installation of Juju and LXD

- - The LXD local provider will not work on Ubuntu 12.04 LTS (Precies) and backporting to Ubuntu 14.04 LTS (Trusty) is incomplete.
+ - The LXD local provider will not work on Ubuntu 12.04 LTS (Precise) and backporting to Ubuntu 14.04 LTS (Trusty) is incomplete.

  - Ubuntu 15.10 (Wily) or Ubuntu 16.04 LTS (Xenial) is needed.